Koichi Nakamura: Career

 At the time, Nakamura and Horii were fans of the computer role-playing games Wizardry and Ultima, and so set out to develop a full-blown Famicom RPG called Dragon Quest.
 Prior to its release, Nakamura also cited Masanobu Endō, creator of action role-playing game The Tower of Druaga, as his favorite game designer.
 Nakamura continued development on the Dragon Quest series through to Dragon Quest V: Hand of the Heavenly Bride, before breaking away from Enix products.

 Post-Enix

 Otogirisō marked Chunsoft's debut brand.
 Following that, successive genre-trailblazing titles Torneko no Daibōken: Fushigi no Dungeon, Kamaitachi no Yoru, and Shiren the Wanderer established the company's good reputation.
 Nakamura himself had to move away from programming in order to run the company.

 For a time, the company's products were considered mediocre, but 3-Nen B-Gumi Kinpachi Sensei: Densetsu no Kyoudan ni Tate! was a hit that showed signs of recovery.

 SEGA×CHUN PROJECT

-From 2005 to 2010, Chunsoft had tied up with Sega's home video game business, where Sega funded and published eight games with Chunsoft.
+From 2005 to 2010, Chunsoft had teamed up with Sega's home video game business, where Sega funded and published eight games with Chunsoft.
 In one of them, Nakamura served as producer for the Wii game 428: Shibuya Scramble.